rollehfoh/ANY.RUN/connectors/Microsoft/Microsoft Defender for Endpoint/ANYRUN-Sandbox-MDE/README.md

 2. Alert Category

-   - You can enrich with the ANY.RUN Sandbox only alerts of the category you need, for example **Malware**.
+   - With the ANY.RUN Sandbox, you can enrich only alerts of the category you need, for example **Malware**.

    - In the created condition, in the Choose a value field, type `/` and select **Insert dynamic content**.